You will comply with all applicable laws in accessing and using this website.

 You acknowledge that we may use your personal information and data according to our Privacy Statement and Cookie Notice, as explicitly on accessing this website, which are included below.

 “the Victory Group” is made up of different legal entities.
 The Victory Group means one or more of the different legal entities that are involved in the wider advisory and investment business of the group or its funds.
 We will let you know which entity will be the data controller for your data when you purchase a service with us.
 Victory Advisors Limited is the Data Controller for this website.
-Registered Office: 50 Grosvenor Street, London W1K 3HW, United Kingdom.
+Registered Office: 9 Appold Street, London EC2A 2AP, United Kingdom.
 Company Registration Number: 08543968.

 All information contained in this website is provided by Victory Advisors Limited in good faith.
 There may, however, be occasional inadvertent errors or omissions in respect of which Victory Advisors Limited accepts no liability whatsoever.
 Access to this site is at the visitor’s own risk.

 Victory Advisors Limited makes no representations or warranties about the information provided through this website, including any hypertext links or any other items used either directly or indirectly from the Victory Advisors website, and reserves the right to make changes and corrections at any time without notice.
 Victory Advisors Limited accepts no liability whatsoever for any direct, indirect, special or other consequential damages of whatever kind resulting from whatever cause through the use of any information obtained either directly or indirectly from the Victory Group website.

 The Victory Group is committed to protecting your information by handling it responsibly and safeguarding it using appropriate technical, administrative and physical security measures.

 This Privacy Notice explains what information we gather about you, what we use it for and who we share it with.
 It also sets out your rights and who you can contact for more information or queries.